rsthegeek/Software-architecture-summary/Quality attribute base.md

 6. **Binding Time Decisions:** Scope, point in the life cycle, mechanism.
 	- design time by a developer
-	- runtime by an end user
+	- runtime by an end-user
 	- costs to implement
 	- costs to make a modification

 7. **Choice of Technology:** It becomes a constraint.
-	- Which technologies are available.
+	- Which technologies are available?
 	- Whether the available tools are adequate
 	- Internal familiarity & external support
-	- Side effects (constrains)
+	- Side effects (constraints)
-	- Compatiblity with the existing tech stack
+	- Compatibility with the existing tech stack